xzebcex/Unveiling-the-letters-of-a-name/README.md

 This program is open-sourced and free to use for any purpose.

 ## Author
-This program is created by me (?).
+This program is created by xzebcex.

 ## Conclusion
 This program is a simple script that prompts the user to enter their name and then iterates through each letter in the name, printing out each letter individually.
 It can be used as a basic template for programs that require user input and looping for string manipulation.